Teknomancer/sysprocalc/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue)](https://opensource.org/licenses/MIT)

 # sysprocalc
-sysprocalc (system programmer's calculator) is an interactive, command-line expression evaluator.
+sysprocalc (system programmer's calculator) is an interactive, command-line expression evaluator for Windows, macOS, Linux (or any x86 platform with a Rust compiler).

 This is a my old C project [nopf](https://github.com/Teknomancer/nopf) re-written using Rust.
 This is also my first Rust project and I'm learning to implement idiomatic Rust concepts.
 This was started to learn Rust but I'm hoping to turn into a more full-fledged application in the near future.